nascript/scalable-next-js-app/README.md

 - install prettier and `.prettierignore`
 - add git Hooks with husky to make sure format or check code before commit/push
 - add commitlint to add rules commit message
+- add folder `.vscode` to rule vscode like formatOnSave and debugging script etc.
+- add cross-env